rht-labs/tech-exercise/docs/slides/content/tech-exercise-ii.md

 ### Continuous Delivery
 #### _Why do it?_
-* Automation reduces the manual work required to do a release
+* Automation reduces the manual work required to perform a release.
-* Faster feedback cycles from quality engineers, product owners, and stakeholders
+* Results in faster feedback cycles from quality engineers, product owners, and stakeholders.
-* Produces a happier operations team
+* Produces a happier operations team.
-* Prepares the way for push button deployments
+* Prepares the way for push button deployments.